kyleu/projectile/doc/src/tutorial/poker/03-configuring-projectile.md

-# Adding Projectile
+# Configuring Projectile

 @@@ note { title=Prerequisites }

 This page assumes you have checked out a local copy of [estimate.poker](https://github.com/KyleU/estimate), switched to the `02-database-setup` branch, and have created a database as described in the @ref[previous tutorial step](02-database-setup.md)

 @@@